scrapy/scrapy/README.rst

 Overview
 ========

-Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
+Scrapy is a BSD-licensed fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.